linas/atomspace-ipfs/README.md

   Or maybe each atomspace gets it's own directory.

+* Long-term: use IPLD to create some kind of Atomspace-speecific thing. https://ipld.io/ But for now, use files.

 * Should Atoms correspond to files, or objects?
 Should Atoms be json?
   Objects have a setData method that does not alter the hash. oh wait, but it does.
 Foooooo xxxxx wtf.